With a spring wedding date, beautiful pastel tones, pretty flowers and romantic, rustic style, the wedding of Sophie and Adam was a true delight.

 Following their romantic ceremony, drinks and canapés were served before guests went in to dine.
 With a starter of scotch egg, the main course was lamb rump with dauphinoise potatoes and, for pudding, a delicious trio of desserts.

-“All were prepared and served by Galloping Gourmet to an exceptionally high standard.
+“All were prepared and served by the catering team to an exceptionally high standard.
 The trio of desserts was a lovely addition.”

 As the sun went down, a vast selection of cheeses with fruits, pickles and artisan breads looked stunning in front of the flower wall.
 The newlyweds danced their first dance to ‘You Make My Dreams Come True’ by Hall & Oates and live band ‘The Spitfires’ filled the dance floor.